 Create consistent temperatures

 Pay attention to differences in temperatures within your system.
-Remember that water vapors turn into liquid when passing from a warmer to colder area, so design your pneumatic system to avoid such rapid temperature changes.
+Remember that water vapors turn into liquid when passing from a warmer to a colder area, so design your pneumatic system to avoid such rapid temperature changes.

 Choose proper system materials